amber-smalltalk/amber-documentation/overview/2-loading-amber.md

 </html>
 {% endhighlight %}

 <p class="warning">
 Most web browser will block popups by default.
 You may need to authorize the Helios popup.
 </p>

+You can now start the amber server by evaluating from your project root directory:

+{% highlight sh %}
+amber serve .
+{% endhighlight %}

+Open [localhost:4000](http://localhost:4000).
+Helios will popup on startup.

+You are now ready to create your own Amber packages!